dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/issue.md

 In addition, this new proposal places restrictions on how `const` type parameters can be used, in particular when used as values they evaluate to non-constant integers, and cannot be part of a more "complex" expression used as a type argument.
-This means that the example presented in the [previous proposal design document](https://github.com/golang/proposal/blob/master/design/44253-generic-array-sizes.md) cannot be implemented using const generics as presented in this new proposal.
+This means that the example presented in the [previous proposal's design document](https://github.com/golang/proposal/blob/master/design/44253-generic-array-sizes.md) cannot be implemented using const generics as presented in this new proposal.
 The feasibility of lifting some of the restrictions to make constructs as in the